We pride ourselves in putting our customers at the centre of everything we do. We ensure:

 - you can demonstrate you have undergone a quality assurance review within the last two years, with a satisfactory outcome

-- you or your validating provider is listed on the Department for Business, Innovation and Skills (BIS) register of recognised or listed bodies (if applicable)
+- you or your validating provider is listed on the the Department for Business, Energy and Industrial register of recognised or listed bodies (if applicable)

 - if you recruit international students the provider is listed on the Home Office Tier 4 Sponsor Register (if applicable)

-- you are financially stable and you can provide three years' worth of accounts
+- you are financially stable and you can provide three years' worth of fully audited accounts

 Download the PDF version of our How to join the UCAS Undergraduate scheme brochure.